k-sae/ign-reviews-Analysis/README.md

 ### observation

-the relation is strongly linear dependant which lead us to the conclusion that sales and reviews are dependant score of 10 has a very high value with respect to the others this resulted from the presence of outlier (GTA V with sales of 55 million copy)
+- the relation is strongly linear dependant which lead us to the conclusion that sales and reviews are strongly dependant
+- score of 10 has a very high value with respect to the others this resulted from the presence of outlier (GTA V with sales of 55 million copy)

 ### Code Explaination